 Additionally, all mortgages are required to be recorded with your county recorder office.
 The county recorder office keeps a record of any mortgages or other loans secured by real property.
 So you can go to your county recorder and check what liens and loans are recorded against a specific property.
 If there is no record of a personal loan being recorded as a lien on a property then the loan is not a mortgage and the property cannot be used as collateral for the loan.

 If you cannot resolve your question after reviewing the loan documents or contacting your county recorder office, I recommend that you contact a real estate attorney to look into the issue.
-Additionally, if you believe that a lender acted in bad faith or in a predatory manner I recommend that you contact your state attorney general's office or the Consumer Finance Protection Bureau (CFPB) to review your situation more closely.
+Additionally, if you believe that a lender acted in bad faith or in a predatory manner I recommend that you contact your state attorney general's office or the Consumer Financial Protection Bureau (CFPB) to review your situation more closely.

 Finally, we recommend that you carefully review all loan documents, especially the terms that outline the collateral or security provided for a loan, before signing any documents and taking out a personal loan.